Est. 2018

 Oh, oh, what you gonna do about me?

-The writer seems to express not only his personal angst, but also pleads the case of ‘Mother Earth:’
+The writer seems to express not only his personal anguish, but also pleads the case of Mother Earth:

-enters the era of Covid-19, perhaps clarity around our global priorities will emerge.
+As our Human Species enters the era of Covid-19 and beyond, perhaps clarity around our global priorities will emerge.

 But Much More Importantly:

-The Natural World can & will thrive
+The Natural World can and will thrive WITHOUT the Human Species.